 - Maintaining, defending, settling, etc. an action or proceeding in a New Jersey court

-- Carrying on activities that apply to internal affairs, like manager or member meetings
+- Carrying on activities that apply to internal affairs, like LLC member and/or manager meetings

 - Having bank accounts in the state

 - Transferring or exchanging the LLC’s own securities through in-state offices

 - Using independent contractors to sell products or services

 - Soliciting and completing orders that take place outside the state before becoming contracts

 - Creating or acquiring indebtedness, mortgages, or security interests in property